better-internet/radworks-docs/docs/using-radicle/create.md

 You can create a Radicle project from any existing Git repository and publish it on the Radicle network using two CLI commands — `rad init` and `rad push`.

-Projects contain all files of a Git repository and their revision history, but they also have associated Radicle-specific metadata such as a name, description, and information about the [delegate](understanding-radicle/glossary.md#delegate), which is the identity with write access to the project's canonical branch.
+Projects contain all files of a Git repository and their revision history, but they also have associated Radicle-specific metadata such as a name, description, and information about [delegates](understanding-radicle/glossary.md#delegate), which are the identities with write access to the project's canonical branch.

 Each project carries a unique, shareable peer-to-peer identifier known as a [project